Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Incorporated player feedback has significantly enhanced gameplay quality and player engagement.
 Key refinements made include balanced game mechanics, clearer instructional guidance for users, and a more immersive interactive atmosphere.
-Our commitment to improving player experience is ongoing, and we will continue to document changes and updates for transparency in our development process.
+Our commitment to enhancing player experience is ongoing, and we will continue to document changes and updates to ensure transparency throughout our development process.

 **Gameplay Overview:**
 - You will interact with the game using text commands.
 - Your primary objective is to escape your jail cell using a key you must discover.
-- Along your journey, you will encounter obstacles, including the challenge of outsmarting a goblin guard to reclaim your sword.
+- Along your journey, you will face challenges, including the need to outsmart a goblin guard to reclaim your sword.

 **Installation Instructions:**
 1. Ensure you have Python installed on your system.